 The curriculum in Year One is designed to extend the children academically whilst ensuring breadth and balance in the activities on offer.
 The children are encouraged to become increasingly independent and take responsibility for activities in the classroom, for example by changing their own reading books.
 Children in Year One are taught Sports and Exercise, Music and Drama by specialist teachers.
 At the start of the year, swimming, is introudced taught by specialist teachers from the Sports and Exercise department.
 The children in Year One also have the opportunity to have violin and cello lessons at school.
 A part-time classroom assistant works in each of the Year One and Year Two classrooms.

 In Year Two, pupils consolidate all that has been taught before, as well as being introduced to new and challenging experiences to foster independent learning.
 They have chess and recorder lessons added to the curriculum, and in the Summer Term take part in a week of special visits and outings.
-All the children in Year Two belong to our school choir and take part in the annual North London Music Festival.
+All the children in Year Two belong to our school choir.